rafnixschaf/iota/crates/iota-framework/docs/iota-system/storage_deposits.md

 ## Struct `StorageDeposits`

-Struct representing the storage fund, containing two <code>Balance</code>s:
+Struct representing the storage deposits, containing one <code>Balance</code>:
 - <code>storage_balance</code> has the invariant that it's the sum of <code>storage_rebate</code> of all objects currently stored on-chain.
 To maintain this invariant, the only inflow of this balance is storage charges collected from transactions, and the only outflow is storage rebates